 In terms of the type of private funds, secondary funds ("S funds") have become increasingly active recently.
-The main reason behind this trend is that private funds in China boomed during 2010-15, and as the term of these funds is becoming due, investors of these funds are under pressure to exit their investments therefore creating more demand in the market.
+The main reason behind this trend is that private funds in China boomed during 2010-15, and as the term of these funds is coming to an end, investors in these funds are under pressure to exit their investments therefore creating more demand in the market.